mrmlnc/vscode-csscomb/README.md

   * Type: `Object` or `String`
   * Defaut: `{}`

 Config's name.
 Should be one of the following: `csscomb`, `zen`, `yandex` or an object containing custom configuration or path to config.
+You can use http://csscomb.com/config to easily generate a config file.

 > **Warning!**
 >